Prepare and Submit a Bid

 If you are required to provide equipment or materials, make sure you have a good relationship with a supplier.
 The City will often want to see evidence of this relationship, so you should consider listing your supplier as a reference.

-Submit Your Bid to the City
+Submit Bid to the City

 It’s finally time to submit your bid!
 Before your submission, create a checklist of all requirements, and have a fresh pair of eyes review your proposal for mistakes or missing information.